adamsilver/forms/manuscript/00-Introduction.md

 ## Overview

-**Chapter 1: The basics** provides information about the various components that make up forms beyond just *controls*.
-That is labels and legends.
-This also covers of nomenclature.
+**Chapter 1: The basics** provides information about the various components that make up a form including controls, labels, fieldsets and legends.

 **Chapter 2: Controls** introduces the various controls at your disposal how to mark-up those controls ready for styling and behaviour.
 Basic mark-up, extra mark-up.